ltw-webdev-5/curriculum/lazy-loading-images.md

             fade: true
           - num: 5
             text: |
-              We’ll use Jekyll’s `include_relative` function to read all the Javascript from our file and output it into the page itself.
+              We’ll use Jekyll’s `include_relative` function to read all the JavaScript from our file and output it into the page itself.
     after: |
       **That’s it.
-Give it a try in your browser with Javascript on & off and with the network speed throttle to see how it significantly improves performance.**
+Give it a try in your browser with JavaScript on & off and with the network speed throttle to see how it significantly improves performance.**

 ---